openvinotoolkit/model_server/src/mediapipe_calculators/calculators.md

 ## Introduction

 "Each calculator is a node of a graph.
 The bulk of graph execution happens inside its calculators.
-Ovms has its own calculators but can also use newly developed calculators or reuse the existing calculators defined in the oryginal mediapipe repository."
+Ovms has its own calculators but can also use newly developed calculators or reuse the existing calculators defined in the original mediapipe repository."

 For more details about the calculator concept you can visit mediapipe [Calculators Concept Page](https://developers.google.com/mediapipe/framework/framework_concepts/calculators)